Current international students

 See our forms directory to report changes, apply for work authorization, information packets and applications related to F-1 and J-1 status etc.

 We will help guide you through what you need to do comply with US tax law and understand the tax filing requirements of your visa.
-All non-immigrants in the US who were present at some time during 2018 are required to file tax related documents.
+All non-immigrants in the US who were present at some time during 2022 are required to file tax related documents.
+The deadline for filing taxes in 2023 is Tuesday, April 18.

 International Friends Program